herodotdigital/AIMObservers/README.md

-# Observers
+# AIMObservers
-Notification observers used by AIM team
+Notifications observer used by AIM team

 The notification observer should be used as alternative for `[[NSNotificationCenter defaultCenter] addObserver:self selector:@selector(getNotification:) name:name object:sender]`.
 It is guaranteed that observer is removed when the object is deallocated.